 Product and service development

 A customer’s membership subscription payment is just the start of the sales process.
 You need to focus on retaining this revenue.
-Practically, this could translate to sacrificing short-term gains for improving the perceived value of the membership among customers.
+Practically speaking, this could translate to sacrificing short-term gains in order to improve the perceived value of the membership among customers.

 One thing that membership businesses must do more than subscription businesses is build online communities.
-An interactive community adds an element of loyalty that is essential for the membership model.
+An interactive community that exists outside of your membership site adds an element of loyalty that is essential for the membership model.

 It’s more common than you think.
 One of the most popular examples would be Duolingo, the app that helps you learn languages.
-One of the features that sets apart Duolingo’s services is the active community that lets you get in touch with other users learning the same language.
+One of the features that sets apart Duolingo’s services is the active community that lets you get in touch with fellow members learning the same language.
 In fact, it was so successful that the community ended up creating content for the company.

-It’s an organic way to stay engaged with your customers, and can save at some investment in marketing efforts.
-Successful communities also help in customer retention.
+It’s an organic way to stay engaged with your members, and can save at some investment in marketing efforts.
+Successful communities also help you retain customers.

 Whether you’re building a subscription business or a membership model, you need a platform that’s optimized for your unique business needs and to keep track of what matters.

 Subbly is an all-in-one solution for running your subscription or membership business.
-From building your website through marketing and analytics to shipping and logistics, we make it simpler and easier to start and grow a company that’s focused on long-term customer engagement.
+From building subscription sites through marketing and analytics to shipping and logistics, we make it simpler and easier to start and grow a company that’s focused on long-term customer engagement.

 Register now to start your 14-day free trial and see how Subbly can help your business grow.